Live the life of the mind, book by book

-The Master of Arts in English program provides you with an intensive knowledge of British and American English literature, as well as a robust set of skills in scholarship and criticism allowing you to innovate in your chosen field.
-The program features rigorous training in:
+The MA in English program provides an intensive knowledge of British and American English literature, as well as a robust set of skills in scholarship and criticism, allowing you to innovate in your chosen field.
+The program features rigorous training in

 - The history and structure of the English language

 - Literary criticism and theory

 Earn additional graduate certificates in Teaching English to Speakers of Other Languages (TESOL), Teaching English in Two-Year Colleges and Digital Humanities.

 Request More Info

 Our flexible program can be completed in two years.
 You may also take longer or advance more quickly depending on credit load.
 Classes are offered weekday evenings on the Lincoln Park Campus.

 Gain real-world experience

 You’ll have access to significant on-the-job experience in a variety of fields, including research, education, law and corporate communications, as well as writing, editing and publishing.
 English MA students have interned for book publishers, literary agencies, magazines, museums, public relations firms, theatres and television companies; they have also worked with poets, novelists, nonfiction writers and professors on various book projects.